Peanut butter blossom cookie

-The peanut butter blossom cookie originated in 1957, is made with a peanut butter cookie dough, and is topped with a piece of chocolate candy.
+The peanut butter blossom cookie, which originated in 1957, is made with a peanut butter cookie dough and is topped with a piece of chocolate candy.
 The cookie is considered a snack or dessert and is often served at events or during holidays in the United States.

 The exact term "peanut butter blossom cookie" refers to the original variation of the cookie – a soft peanut butter cookie rolled in granulated sugar and topped with a Hershey's Kiss.
 However, many variations on the recipe have since evolved to include different flavors, both in the dough or as the topping.

 The classic peanut butter blossom cookie can be easily adapted for different occasions.

 Overview

 The cookie originated in Gibsonburg, Ohio, as an entry into the 1957 Pillsbury Bake-Off contest.
 The cookie was originally named Black-eyed Susans, but was renamed by Pillsbury to the Peanut Butter Blossom cookie.